 Creating an effective information security program.

 Successful security programs contain a variety of overlapping policies and procedures that ensure your company’s cybersecurity practices align with your business objectives and regulatory requirements.
 While manufacturers do not typically collect sensitive consumer or financial data, malicious actors can profit from exploiting vulnerable production hardware, networking tools and intellectual property.
 Some of the common methods for hacking manufacturers, in order of frequency, include:

 Use of stolen credentials

 How are these incidences and successful breaches occurring?
 By far the most common method (70%+) is through web applications, then followed by Backdoor or Command and Control, VPN, desktop sharing and desktop sharing software.
 The three top patterns reported in manufacturing breaches were web applications, privilege misuse and cyber espionage.
 These three represented 71% of breaches reported.
 The threat actors for breaches were External (75%), Internal (30%), Multiple parties (6%) and Partner (1%).

-Certitude Security ’s cybersecurity specialists understand that the pressure to automate and digitize your manufacturing supply chain has generated a number of complexities that can be difficult to address, which is why we are committed to personalized support that puts your specific needs first.
+We understand the challenges to automate and digitize your operation and supply chain, as well as the complexities that can be difficult to address.
+We are committed to personalized guidance that puts your business needs first.

 In addition to employee-focused policies, it’s important to develop procedures and standards for managing your IT assets.
 The growing use of IoT technologies has created new challenges for manufacturers, as these devices often lack built-in cybersecurity features.
 Additionally, most IoT devices are shipped with default credentials, making them easy targets for cyber criminals.
 By building a customized security program, your company can uphold best practices for new hardware deployments and sensor integrations, such as developing strong passwords for authentication and streamlining your device management infrastructure.